Frequently Asked Questions

-Score-free for fall 2021: The COVID-19 pandemic emergency has led to many SAT and ACT administration cancellations.
-Due to this extraordinary circumstance, the Cornell SC Johnson College of Business will not use test results as a part of our admissions review for students seeking admission for fall 2021.
+Score-free for fall 2021 and fall 2022: The COVID-19 pandemic emergency has led to many SAT and ACT administration cancellations.
+Due to this extraordinary circumstance, the Cornell SC Johnson College of Business will not use test results as a part of our admissions review for students seeking admission for fall 2021 and 2022.
 Instead, we will proceed with a holistic review of every application – excluding the use of SAT/ACT test results — with an increased emphasis on evidence of academic preparation, creative exploration, and potential in the other application materials.
 This will be true for both the Early Decision and Regular Decision rounds of review.
 Please see https://admissions.cornell.edu/standardized-testing-requirements for more information.

 The Cornell SC Johnson College of Business reviews applications holistically, meaning that we take into consideration all parts of your application.
 All of our applicants have superior academics and where they really stand out in their application is in their extracurriculars and their supplemental essays where they can highlight their experiences and passions that align with our program.

 The Dyson School will only accept a maximum of 15 advanced standing test credits.
 To see what scores are accepted into the Dyson School curriculum, please refer to the Credit Placement Chart.

 Note: The Dyson School does not accept advanced testing credit for calculus, statistics, microeconomics, or macroeconomics.
 Students applying to transfer to Dyson, must take these courses in college* before enrolling in the Dyson School.

 *College coursework taken in high school, before receiving your high school diploma, will not be considered as a requirement taken in college.
 If the course was taken in high school, and counted toward high school degree requirements, it will not transfer to the Dyson School.